Ugo Mazzucchelli: Another war

 During the later 1930s, official memories of Mazzucchelli's anti-fascist activism seem to have receded, and shortly before the outbreak of war in (from an Italian perspective) June 1940 he was able, after much difficulty and delay, to purchase the concession on a small marble quarry from the Carrara city authorities.
-As a quarry owner, until 1943 Ugo Mazzucchelli's principal activities now involved excavating, processing and trading blocks of marble.
-The second half of 1942 was a time of military setbacks for Italy and her allies both on account of the appearance of large numbers of Anglo-American forces in north Africa and because of destruction of German armies at Stalingrad.
-In the Balkans and in Italy's African colonies the news was less dramatic, but there was an absence of glorious military victories by Italian armies and their German allies: "collaboration on the ground" between the two armies was often far from smooth.
-The war was becoming unpopular with mainstream opinion, and during 1943 discussions began among anti-fascist about possible ways forward.
+As a quarry owner, Ugo Mazzucchelli's principal activities until 1943 involved excavating, processing and trading blocks of marble.
+The second half of 1942 was a time of military setbacks for Italy and its allies, both on account of the appearance of large numbers of Anglo-American forces in North Africa and because of the destruction of German armies at Stalingrad.
+In the Balkans and in Italy's African colonies, the news was less dramatic, but there was an absence of glorious military victories by Italian armies and their German allies: "collaboration on the ground" between the two armies was often far from smooth.
+The war was becoming unpopular with mainstream opinion, and during 1943, discussions began among anti-fascist about possible ways forward.
 Mazzucchelli retained links with comrades, but initially remained on the sidelines of the discussions, which may explain why at this stage he was still left alone by the security services.
 Later, during the summer of that year. a meeting was held at Mazzucchelli's home in the city's San Ceccardo quarter at which a "Citizens' Committee" ("Comitato civico") was established.
 That was followed by a succession of further initiatives over the next few weeks which, taken together, amounted to the formation of a local branch of what was launched in September 1943 as the "National Liberation Committee" ("Comitato di Liberazione Nazionale" / CLN).
 Additionally, Mazzucchelli was now welcoming various military deserters and others sought by the authorities to the "Lorano 2" quarry, over which he seems by this stage to have had some level of control.
 The place was hard to find and harder to reach, except by foot, which made it a suitable place for hiding men and for storing the weapons which comrades were by this time beginning to gather.